epatso/la-kenak/README.md

 Energy calculations in Greece (K.EN.A.K. legislation)

 14/1/2018 - Right now the code is being uploaded in pieces.
 Keep up for the few more days.
 20/1/2018 - Crusial update of chapter study (pdf).
 Fewer errors and warnings.
+Rewrite some calculations

 Introduction
 ============